gianlourbano/omega-chess/doc/arch/Architecture.md

 ## Mongodb

 We will use **Mongodb** to store the data.
-It will be used to store the data of the users, the games, the leaderboard, and so on.
+It will be used to store the data of the users, the games, and so on.

 ## AI